Programme overview

 Highlights

-- Use the latest tools and software including Fusion 360, Computer Numerical Control (CNC) machinery such as plasma cutters, lathes, and milling machines
+Work with cutting-edge machinery and systems, including Fusion 360 and Computer Numerical Control (CNC) machinery such as plasma cutters, lathes, and milling machines.

-- Develop your portfolio showcasing your achievements and your work – this would look great on your CV
+Develop your portfolio showcasing your achievements and work, a great addition to your CV when applying for jobs.

 Funding your study

-We have scholarships and fees free options that are specifically created to support you in maintaining your ongoing course of study.
+We have scholarships and fees-free options to help you maintain your ongoing course of study

 Admission requirements